 Expired pre-examination may be restarted when all the demanded corrections have been made and the supervisors and coordinating academic recommend starting the pre-examination.
 The Faculty may nominate the same pre-examiners or find other experts to pre-examine the manuscript.
 The process is the same regardless of whether there has been previous pre-examination or not.

-The Faculty Council decides on granting permission to defend the dissertation based on the preliminary examiners’ statements.
-Hence, it is vital that the preliminary examination be thorough and that the author be required to make the necessary corrections and additions before the statement on the permission to defend the dissertation is prepared.
+The Faculty decides on granting permission to defend the thesis based on the preliminary examiners’ statements.
 In the case one of the publications is a finished manuscript and not submitted for publication, the preliminary examiners should pay particular attention to the quality of this article in their assessment.
-However, the preliminary examiners are not dissertation supervisors.
+However, the preliminary examiners are not thesis supervisors.

-After the preliminary examiners have been appointed, Viikki PhD study services inform the pre-examiners and doctoral candidate via e-mail of the decision.
-The pre-examiners receive instructions on the examination and the dissertation manuscript and relevant appendices in the same mail.
-The preliminary examiners must, within two months of accepting the assignment, submit a written statement, either jointly or separately, explicitly recommending that the doctoral candidate be granted or denied permission to defend the dissertation in a public examination, e.g. “I recommend granting a permission to defend”.
+After the preliminary examiners have been appointed, Viikki PhD Education Services inform the pre-examiners and doctoral candidate via e-mail of the decision.
+The pre-examiners receive instructions on the examination and the thesis manuscript and relevant appendices in the same e-mail.
+The preliminary examiners must, within four weeks of accepting the assignment, submit a written statement, either jointly or separately, explicitly recommending that the doctoral candidate be granted or denied permission to defend the thesis in a public examination.

 The pre-examination is done according to Faculty’s Evaluation criteria (see below).